jdh8/wbridge5.book/signal/README.md

 The opening lead against a notrump is more complicated.
 If leading to a partner's suit, it is also the same as the defensive carding.
-However, different rules apply when leading from one's own suit.
+However, different rules apply when leading from our own suit.

 * Leading an honor shows 3+ honors in that suit, and the card played is the highest in a series of consecutive honors.